-Doncaster is diverse in terms of population.
 The map shows the distribution of ethnic diversity.
 The Doncaster population was 86.6% White UK in 2021 from 96.5% in 2001.
 92.76% of people in Doncaster spoke English as their main language in 2021.
 At that time 5.1% of households had no members that spoke English.
 The most frequent languages spoken other than English were Polish (2.18%) and Romanian (1.82%).
 Doncaster is the permanent home to England's largest Gypsy Roma Traveller population.

 Of course diversity is about more than ethnicity.
 The 2021 census indicated over a third of Doncaster households had at least one person who was disabled under the Equality Act.
 33,422 people described this disability as limiting them a little and 28,996 people as limiting them a lot.
 28,132 Doncaster people also described themselves as providing regular unpaid care.

-Doncaster's population is diverse across these and all other ways people identify in terms of religion, sex, sexual orientation and gender reassignment.
+Doncaster's population is also diverse every way that people identify in terms of religion, sex, sexual orientation and gender.

-Doncaster is also diverse in relation to degrees of affluence and deprivation, and how people experience this where they live.
-Graphic on the left shows how the areas with the most deprivation (towards the top) don't generally have the most older people (towards the right).
+Doncaster's neighbourhoods vary in relation to degrees of affluence and deprivation.
+This layers on to individual circumstances.
+The graphic on the left shows how the Doncaster's neighbourhoods contain varying degrees of deprivation and varying populations of older people..
 There are different patterns for adults of working age living with disabilities, and for carers.